Subrata-20/HackOn-Amazon/README.md

 ![License](https://img.shields.io/badge/License-MIT-blue)
 ![Platform](https://img.shields.io/badge/Platform-AWS%20%7C%20React%20%7C%20Python-orange)

 GreenX is a full-stack AI and Blockchain ecosystem integrated into Amazon to solve the critical challenges of sustainable e-commerce.
-It transforms the shopping experience by providing verifiable trust, intelligent waste reduction, and powerful incentives for both consumers and sellers.
+It transforms the shopping experience by providing Adv.
+Recommendation system, Product Grading System, verifiable trust, intelligent waste reduction, and powerful incentives for both consumers and sellers.

+*OUR MAIN TARGET IS END-TO-END SOLUTION TO THE PROBLEM OF THE CUSTOMER AND THE SELLER

 ---